The lights. The decorations. The tree. The songs. The memories. It’s a combination of these and more that makes me feel nostalgic at Christmas time.

 Oh, my god!

-Remembering the noise from outside I spun on my heels and raced for the back door.
+I spun on my heels and raced for the back door.

 “What are you doing up?”
 I heard my mother say startling the near life out of me.

 “I heard a noise and… Santa’s been… look, he ate… cookies… milk is gone.”
-In my excitement, the words tumbled over one another not making sense but sense enough for my mother to smile and place a tender hand on the middle of my back and usher me to the doorway of my room.
+In my excitement, the words tumbled over one another not making sense but sense enough for my mother to smile and place a hand tenderly on the middle of my back and usher me to the doorway of my room.

 “Good night,” she said blowing me a kiss.